-The Business Radio industry provides high quality operational radiocommunications solutions to a very wide variety of UK business activity.
+The Business Radio industry provides high-quality operational radiocommunications solutions to a very wide variety of UK business activity.
 The radiocommunications solutions provided, enable operations that are (at the very least) “Business-Critical” or, more usually, Mission-Critical and very often even Safety-Related.
 Without these operations, the whole UK would be in the most serious difficulty.
 The general public is usually unaware that these operations even exist until something goes wrong.
 But, if that happens, the most serious repercussions can be expected.

 Key Strategic Points for the UK:

 Radio Spectrum for the High Quality Radiocommunications: The voice component (with some data) of the communications is carried over the UK’s dedicated radio spectrum.
 This spectrum allocation makes possible the achievement of very high resilience.
-The FCS is keen that the solutions that are provided remain high resilience and so strongly supports the maintenance of the existing radio spectrum allocation for Business Radio.
+The FCS is keen that the solutions that are provided remain high resilience and so strongly supports the maintenance of the existing radio spectrum allocations for Business Radio.

 Wideband/Broadband Mission-Critical Data: Watch this space!